regarmukesh3g/DataScience/README.md

 ## Project Motivation<a name="motivation"></a>
 For this project I was intereseted in analyzing the trends in market for data analysts jobs.
 Below are few questions that were answered with this analysis:-

 	1. Which are the cities with high demand of data?
 	2. Which are the good sectors to work in?
 	3. What are the trens with respect to company ratings?

 The assets in the project are provided by some other sources, that are listed in this file.

 ## File Descriptions <a name="files"></a>
 There is 1 notebook in this project currently to showcase the work related to above questions.
+One html version of the same is also present in the same directory.
 The notebook is used to explain the trends in market.
 One file is present in asset that is the data for this analysis.
 Markdown cells were used to explain the analysis process.
 There is one helper python file that was used to modularize the code and reuse.

 ## Results<a name="results"></a>
 The main finding are available at [here](https://medium.com/@regarmukesh3g/analysis-of-data-analyst-jobs-a931d0f66525).